Hlumelo-Kambi/alx-pre_course/README.md

-DO hard things all day everyday!
+Hard things are done here!